jacob-tinston/SICP/Chapter 1/1.1/notes.md

 'and' and 'or' are special forms, not procedures, as the subexpressions aren't always evaluated. <br>
 'not' is an ordinary procedure.

+## 1.1.7 Square Roots by Newton's Method

+The difference between a function and a procedure is the distinction between describing properties of something, and describing how to do something (distinction between declarative knowledge and imperative knowledge). <br>

+Maths is more concerned with declarative knowledge, computer science is more concerned with imperative knowledge.